 I hope you find this essay interesting and enjoyable.

 This essay is presented to you free of charge and without any annoying commercials.

-A flintlock showing the cock, frizzen, jaw holding the flint, brass primer pan and frizzen spring.
+A flintlock showing the cock, jaw holding the flint, frizzen, primer pan and frizzen spring.

 ForewordBefore writing another word, I want to warn you that I am not a qualified gunsmith and there is nothing in the following essay that you may take as "expert advice."
 I hope that I have approached everything with common sense and with good and rational observations, but that is something you must decide for yourself.
 Since I am not a professional nor am I charging you anything, I am not responsible for your safety, especially if you don't understand what I am trying to say and you go ahead and do something foolish.
 If there is anything that you think is foolish or dangerous for you to attempt, don't attempt it, but write to me or seek out professional advice from a licensed gunsmith.
 Always error on the side of safety since the person responsible for your safety and the safety of those around you is YOU, yes you.